 Since the Lake Stage is calculated using 30 years worth of data a 1 year shift in the data does not create a substantial difference in the results so the Lake Stage data will only be updated every 5 years.
 The "2020 Lake Stage" data will be recalculated in early 2021 using information from 1991 through 2020.

 Below are links to copies of the analysis which was distributed to those on the mailing list with the release of the monthly level chart.

 A tiny sprig of torpedo grass can grow to a 20 square feet in a few months.
 Click here to see documentation of this in action.

 Get Today's Level Yourself

 Orange County has installed a Staff Gauge on the north west abutment of the Hoffner Ave.
 Bridge.
+(As of January 1, 2019 data on this site is based on this gauge and OC L-1058-006 at Hoffner Bridge.
+Prior years it was based on OC benchmark L-1058-005 at Daetwyler weir which reported elevations 0.10' higher.)
 You can read it yourself from the east bank of Hoffner Canal.
 I suggest using binoculars if you want a precise reading.
 Use the image below as an example on how to read the gauge.
 It is important to realize the measuring points are the tops and bottoms of the black lines.
 Each line is 0.10 foot wide.
 (Click on image for full size)

 Prior Years Level Charts